This Is How I Cook

 Some of the best Vietnamese cuisine is found in Denver.
 I love it all.

 The hardest part to get right is the bread.
-Banh mi bread is really a French baguette.
-But it is a French baguette made by the Vietnamese.
+Banh mi bread is really a French baguette, but it is a French baguette made by the Vietnamese.
 It is not so crispy on the outside that it hurts your mouth when taking a bite.
-The interior is tender and soft and for a Banh Mi it is always served warm.
+The interior is tender and soft, and for a Banh Mi, it is always served warm.

 Do yourself and go explore some Asian markets.
-My favorite in Denver is off of Federal and Alameda-the Pacific Ocean Market Place.
+My favorite in Denver is off of Federal and Alameda, the Pacific Ocean Marketplace.

-I could go on and on about what I buy and perhaps I should do a post on just that, but in the meantime, have fun exploring on your own.
+I could go on and on about what I buy, and perhaps I should do a post on just that, but in the meantime, have fun exploring on your own.
 (They also have a great inexpensive kitchen shop where I buy some of my white dishes and small bowls.)

 Vietnamese Favorites